Udoka-AM/Quicknode/README.md

 ## 1. Introduction

-As an African developer venturing into the world of Solana blockchain development, you're part of a growing community that's shaping the future of decentralized finance and applications on the continent.
+As an African developer venturing into the world of Solana blockchain development, you're part of a growing community that's shaping the future of decentralised finance and applications on the continent.
 This guide will help you maximize the use of QuickNode, a powerful blockchain infrastructure provider, to overcome unique challenges and build innovative Solana applications tailored to African needs.

 ## 2. Understanding QuickNode and Its Importance